 What Are the Later Symptoms of Hantavirus Pulmonary Syndrome?

 Above all, a person with hantavirus pulmonary syndrome will have an even more difficult time breathing in the later stage of the illness.
 This can occur within a few days after the first symptoms appear.
 A person who has hantavirus pulmonary syndrome may also experience:

 - Stomach pain

-What is the Mortality Rate of the Hantavirus Pulmonary Syndrome?
+What Is the Mortality Rate of Hantavirus Pulmonary Syndrome?

 If a hantavirus infection develops into hantavirus pulmonary syndrome, the mortality rate is significant.
 One out of three people who develop hantavirus pulmonary syndrome will die from the condition.

 When the virus was initially recognized in the United States in 1993, about 600 people were identified as afflicted with hantavirus pulmonary syndrome.
 Of that number, more than 200 people died.
 There has been no statistically important deviation in the mortality rate of hantavirus pulmonary syndrome since the virus was initially identified in the United States.